ef-ds/deque/PERFORMANCE.md

 /1000000-4     7.01M ± 0%     7.00M ± 0%    -0.11%  (p=0.000 n=10+10)
 ```

-The gammazero deque, when used as a stack, doen't seem to hold on to its better
+The gammazero deque, when used as a stack, doesn't seem to hold on to its better
-performance with very small data sets.
+performance, when used as a queue, with very small data sets.
 The biggest difference, again here, is in the deque's considerably lower memory footprint.